Venice for Visitors logo

 Go to the Venezia Mestre railroad station, which is on the edge of Mestre's city center, along the border with Marghera.

-Look for the "Biglietti Self Service" regional ticket machines, which offer a quick way to buy inexpensive second-class train tickets to Venice and other nearby towns.
-You'll find these machines on platform 1 near the baggage office (shown above) and in the ticketing hall.
+When you're in the station, look for the Trenitalia ticket machines, which offer a quick way to buy inexpensive second-class train tickets to Venice and other nearby towns.

 (Note: If you're intimidated by vending machines and are willing to stand in line, you can buy tickets at the station's ticket counter.
 Your hotel's reception desk may also have a supply of railroad tickets for sale.)